 Why There Are White Spots After Transplanting My Cucumber Seedlings:

-Cucumber leaves that are turning white after transplanting is suffering from transplant shock.
+Cucumber leaves that are turning white after transplanting are suffering from transplant shock.
 Plants go through a period of stress when they are replaced from one location to another, due to a lack of water and nutrients, as well as changes in temperature or other environmental conditions.

 Why My Cucumber Leaves Turning White at the Edges